cristobalehc/idionomics/README.md

 A binomial test on the count of individually significant effects.
 Two test variants:

 - **ENT** (Equisyncratic Null Test): tests whether *any-direction* significant effects exceed chance.
 Selected automatically when the pooled REMA effect is non-significant.
 - **SDT** (Sign Divergence Test): tests whether effects in the *counter-pooled* direction exceed chance.
-Selected automatically when the pooled REMA effect is significant, as a sensitivity check for heterogeneity.
+Selected automatically when the pooled REMA effect is significant.

 ```r
 sden <- sden_test(result)